retostauffer/python-colorspace/paper.md

 a slice through the HCL space (right) for color palette `pal4` as defined in the previous section.

-The bottom panel of the spectrum plot shows the H, C, and L trajectories, which all change monotonically from one end of the palette to the other.
+The spectrum shows the H, C, and L trajectories, which all change monotonically from one end of the palette to the other.
 The slight kink in the chroma trajectory results from touching the outer edge of the HCL space.
-This can also be seen in the slice through the HCL space, where the darker half of the palette scrapes along the outer edge.
+This can be seen in the slice through the HCL space, where the darker half of the palette scrapes along the outer edge of the defined space.

 ```